ember-learn/guides-source/guides/release/reference/accessibility-guide.md

 To get you started, here are some focus basics:

 - There's a difference between browse mode and focus mode in screen readers- see ["Focus Please"](https://codepen.io/melsumner/live/ZJeYoP).
-- While we have an [RFC](https://github.com/emberjs/rfcs/pull/433) to address accessible routing in Ember more permanently, in the meantime there are a few addons to help address the primary focus flaw that affects screen reader users.
+- While we have [RFC 433](https://github.com/emberjs/rfcs/pull/433) to address accessible routing in Ember more permanently, in the meantime there are a few addons to help address the primary focus flaw that affects screen reader users.
 Evaluate [ember-a11y](https://github.com/ember-a11y/ember-a11y) and [ember-self-focused](https://github.com/linkedin/self-focused/tree/master/packages/ember-self-focused) to see which approach might fit your application best.
 - If you have an element in your application that opens a modal (like, say, a button element), focus should return to that same element once that modal is closed.

 ## Ember Addon Support